ooaklee/reply/README.md

 ### More about the `ErrorManifest`

-The `ErrorManifest` contains a string key which is the string representation of an `error type` and its corresponding `ErrorManifestItem`.
+The `ErrorManifest` contains an error and its corresponding `ErrorManifestItem`.

 The `ErrorManifestItem` is used to explicitly define the attributes to include in your response's error object.
-Like previously mentioned, the string key is returned when `err.Error()` is run, assuming err was the standard `error type`.
+Like previously mentioned, the `ErrorManifestItem` should be created against the explicit error used in your code or taken from a package you're using.

 #### Deeper look into `ErrorManifestItem`